IMMM-SFA/tell/doc/source/user_guide.rst

     * - Wind speed
       - 10-m wind speed derived from the U and V wind components from WRF (U10 and V10)
       - m s :sup:`-1`
+    * - Population
+      - Total population in the counties covered by the BA
+      - NA
     * - Day of the week
       - Day of the week
       - Weekday or weekend
     * - Hour of the day
       - Hour of the day in UTC
       - 00-23
-    * - Population
+    * - Federal holiday
-      - Total population in the counties covered by the BA
+      - Hour of the day in UTC
-      - NA
+      - 00-23

 Key outputs
 -----------